mdumke/hadoop-example/2-example-app/README.md

 BD      Bald eagle
 ```

 This can be seen as a mapping where the mapper has turned each record into a single key/value pair.
-Now let's **sort** this list.
-We can see how birds in the same group are listed together:
+Now let's **sort** this list by keys.
+We can see how birds in the same country are grouped together naturally:

 ```txt
 BD      Bald eagle